BlueHarrier/IsleMetaverse/Tree/Common/Vector2/README.md

 Returns the length of the vector.

+### `Number` lengthSquared()

+Returns the squared length of the vector.
+This is useful for comparing the length of two vectors without the need of calculating the square root.

 ### `Boolean` lessEquals(`Vector2` b)

 Returns true if all the components of the object are less than or equals to b's.